mkarasoff/shoe/README.md

 - Binding devices into a "Zone" for multichannel speaker operation
 - Selecting channels.

+## v(0.1.7) ##

+Fixed some issues with alternate xml url.
+Added versioning option.
+Better response if no host is given.

 # Future Possibilities #

 Possible future features: